AndrewAPrice/Perception/Services/Kernel/system calls.md

 ---

-## Set Child Process Memory Page 👶
+## Set Child Process Memory Pages 👶
-Unmaps a virtual memory page from the calling process and transfers it into a child process in the `creating` state.
+Unmaps virtual memory pages from the calling process and transfers them into a child process in the `creating` state.
 Only the parent/creator process may call this while the child is in the creating state.

 ### Input
 * `rdi` - `52`
 * `rax` - Child Process ID.
 * `rbx` - Source virtual page address in calling process.
 * `rdx` - Destination virtual page address in child process.
+* `rsi` - Number of 4KB memory pages to transfer (`page_count`).

 ### Output
 Nothing.